 Skills shortages can affect hiring timelines, which in turn can result in hasty decisions.
 This can cost companies in the long run, as decisions made in haste can compromise health and safety; can affect compliance in areas such as FLSA, the use of independent contractors, immigration and taxation; and could also misalign compensation packages which could tip projects over budget or cause retention issues.

-Compliance is key to minimising a project’s risk
+Compliance is key to minimising an oil and gas project’s risk

 Take issues surrounding immigration and local labour law when starting a project in a new region.
 Did you know, for instance, that Saudi Arabia has opened up seven new labour-focused courts alone in 2019 designed to protect workers?